What is HOBY?

 Community Leadership Workshops (CLeWs) are one-day leadership workshops for high school freshmen.
 They are developed and implemented by HOBY alumni along with volunteers from local businesses and civic groups.
 Thanks to committed donors and volunteers, students can attend a CLeW at no cost.
 CLeW planning committees invite high schools directly to nominate freshmen to attend.

-CLeW particpants have the opportunity to:
+CLeW participants have the opportunity to:

 • Explore leadership as it pertains to volunteerism, government, education, and industry from the perspective of local community leaders;